P13N: Personalization in Generative AI Workshop

 Or Patashnik

-Or Patashnik is an assistant professor at Tel Aviv University.
+Or Patashnik is an assistant professor at Tel Aviv University and a Research Scientist at Snap.
 Her research lies at the intersection of computer graphics, computer vision, and machine learning, with a focus on generative models.
 She works on image and video generation, semantic editing, and personalization, driven by the goal of making visual content creation more controllable and expressive.

 Schedule